jokull/awesome-reykjavik-old/en/README.md

-# awesome-berlin
+# awesome-reykjavik

-A guide aiming to help newcomers to have a successful start in Berlin!
+A guide aiming to help newcomers to have a successful start in Reykjavík!

 !INCLUDE "./pages/first-steps.md"
 !INCLUDE "SUMMARY.md"